singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 We need to let netlify and GitHub talk to each other, so review the permissions and then click authorize application.
 ![Authorize netlify](/uploads/authorization.png)

 Like stated in the image above on the right, netlify doesn’t store your GitHub access token on our servers!

 If you’d like to know more about the permissions netlify requests and why, you can check out our [documentation on GitHub Permissions](https://docs.GitHubnetlify.com/github-permissions/).

 #### Step 4: Choose Your Repo
 Once you've connected netlify with GitHub, you will be shown a list of your GitHub repositories, as seen below.

 ![nanoc_chooserepo.png](/uploads/nanoc_chooserepo.png)

 For the purpose of this tutorial we'll select the *“nanoc-demo”* repo we just pushed to GitHub.

 #### Step 5: Configure Your Settings
-Once you've selected the repo, it's time to configure your site.
-With nanoc, that's easy, since netlify does the work for you.
 Verify the configuration settings as seen in the screen shot below:

 ![nanoc_config.png](/uploads/nanoc_config.png)

+You shouldn't have to do anything, netlify has actually done it for you.
 Click the *'Save'* button and watch the magic unfold.

 #### Step 6: Build Your Site
 ![nanoc_building.png](/uploads/nanoc_building.png)